aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/page-setup-features/setting-print-area/_index.md

 weight: 200
 url: /net/how-to-set-print-area/
 description: This article shows you code explaining how to set print area using Aspose.Cells library.
-keywords: C# How to Set Print Area, Set and Clear Print Area using C#, How to Clear Print Area in C#, How to add print area using C#, how to remove print area using C#, How to Set Print Area in Excel, How to Clear Print Area in Excel.
+keywords: Limit printing range, Set Print Range, Clear Print Range, Set and Clear Print Range using C#, C# How to Set Print Area, Set and Clear Print Area using C#, How to Clear Print Area in C#, How to add print area using C#, how to remove print area using C#, How to Set Print Area in Excel, How to Clear Print Area in Excel.
 ---

 ## **Possible Usage Scenarios**